janadari/The-Fob/README.md

 	The Fob becomes very simplicity with its userfriendly interface.It is super easy to use.
 	It's next-generation software that is built just for you.

+Can change the Language --

+	It has a option to choose a Language you want(English / Sinhala).

 Heigher Security --